TrueStefan/TrueStefan/README.md

   About me:
   ---
-- :telescope: I’m currently looking for full-time software developer positions.
+- :telescope: I’m currently working as an application programmer.

 - :seedling: Practicing different frameworks and languages.